ulaval-rs/HOOPLApy/README.md

-To run HOOPLApy, run the `main.py` file, which is the equivalent of the `` from the original HOOPLA project.
+To run HOOPLApy, run the `main.py` file, which is the equivalent of the `launch_HOOPLA.m` file from the original HOOPLA project.
 ```sh
 python main.py
 ```